CommunityVB/BlazorTopShelf/README.md

 It started as the default C# project as scaffolded from the Blazor WebApp template.
 Identity Pages and Sample Pages were included in the scaffolding.
 The SignalR demo, added later, was built using [this guidance](https://learn.microsoft.com/en-us/aspnet/core/blazor/tutorials/signalr-blazor).

 You may call VB.NET code from a C# Razor page by adding classes to the `Presentation.Operations` project as needed, and then referencing them from the page's `@code {}` section.
+An example of this approach may be found in `\Components\Pages\Weather.razor`.

 To install the service, `dotnet publish` to your desired output directory, and then run the following command from an elevated command prompt in that directory: